NguyenAndrew/Enzyme-Cucumber-React/README.md

 1. Fix breaking imports to use transpiled instead of src: `import App from '../../transpiled/App';`
 1. Change the test script to include transpiling of the src folder: `"test": "npm run babel-src && npm run babel-test && npm run cucumber-test"`
 1. Your tests will now run!
 However, they will fail because the DOM does not exist in the backend.
 We will fix this shortly.
+1. Install jsdom as a dev dependency https://www.npmjs.com/package/jsdom
+1. In your step_definitions, you will need to use JSDOM to configure the dom. https://github.com/airbnb/enzyme/blob/master/docs/guides/jsdom.md
+Note: An example is found in the FAQ / Troubleshooting section below under "Q: ReferenceError: document is not defined"
+1. At this point, your test pasts!
+Let's now integrate enzyme

 ### FAQ / Troubleshooting